spacecloud-io/space-cloud/docs/manual/functions/index.md

 ## How it works

-As a user, you need to write functions on the backend.
+As an user, you need to write functions on the backend.
 In a single project you can write multiple functions.
 A collection of functions is called an `engine`.
 So in other words, you can write engines in the language of your choice which will have multiple functions registered to it.

 All engines connect to [nats](https://nats.io) and subscribe to a subject name which is a derivative of the engine name.
 Nats is a pub-sub network which load balances requests between the engines.